camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 kubectl get nodes
 ```

-Then ensure that a namespace exists for camunda.
+Ensure a namespace exists for Camunda.
 In the following procedure, we reference the `camunda` namespace to create some required resources in the Kubernetes cluster, such as secrets or one-time setup jobs.

 ```shell